 Rochdale Canal

-Overlooking the old industrial waterways of Manchester from the thirteen floor at the Hilton Deansgate.
-I had to switch off the lights to align my thoughts after this first day of intense academic activity.
+Overlooking the old industrial waterways of Manchester from the thirteenth floor of the Hilton Deansgate, I switched off the lights to align my thoughts after the first day of intense academic activity.

-As I down a glass of chlorinated water I realize how difficult it can be sometimes, that whatever dreams I had they are being tested by time and my own inadequacies.
-It is not like I no longer believe, or remain idealistic, it is rather that I recognize, time after time, how difficult communication really is, how easily we give in to ontological insecurity and how uncertain all our futures are.
+As I down a glass of chlorinated water, I realize how difficult it can be sometimes: that whatever dreams I once had are now being tested by time and by my own inadequacies.
+It is not that I no longer believe, or that I have ceased to be idealistic.
+Rather, it is the repeated recognition of how difficult communication really is, how easily we give in to ontological insecurity, and how uncertain all our futures are.

 “simply being was easy, just having you there”

-There is a certain defeatism in saying that all relationships that are truly worthwhile must end.
-That “being” in itself ultimately will not suffice, that human beings are after all consumables, that with sufficient intellectual and emotional integrity comes the inability to love over time.
+There is a certain defeatism in claiming that all relationships that are truly worthwhile must end.
+That “being” in itself will ultimately not suffice.
+That human beings are, after all, consumables.
+That with sufficient intellectual and emotional integrity comes the inability to love over time.

-I do not say that it is like that, nor that we should not try our best to extend these aesthetic moments of “simply being”, only that I fear what we could perhaps call the Anna Ternheimification of my soul.
+I do not say that it is like this, nor that we should not try our best to extend these aesthetic moments of “simply being”.
+Only that I fear what we might perhaps call the Anna Ternheimification of my soul.

 0 Comments: